MuCO: Generative Peptide Cyclization Empowered by Multi-stage Conformation Optimization: Experiments

 \textbf{Necessity of Generative Modeling.} We validate our multi-stage generative modeling strategy in Figure~\ref{fig:fig4}.
 In particular, replacing the flow-based backbone generator of Stage-1 with an EGNN leads to a significant drop in success rate and diversity, confirming that the flow matching is essential to generate valid cyclic topologies.
 Similarly, replacing the flow-based side-chain packing module of Stage-2 with an EGNN results in higher energies, indicating that deterministic packing cannot resolve the dense steric constraints of macro-cycles as well as the generative method does.
 These results demonstrate the rationality of our model design.

+\textbf{Necessity of Cyclic Relative Positional Encoding.} To isolate the contribution of our proposed Cyclic RPE in Stage-2 (Remark 2), we compare the side-chain generation quality of MuCO trained with standard linear RPE versus Cyclic RPE.
+Inspired by recent cyclic design works, we evaluate the Jensen-Shannon (JS) similarity against the ground truth for mean value of 4 individual side-chain torsions ($\chi$ JS) and their joint distribution ($\chi_1$-$\chi_2$ JS).
+As shown in Table \ref{tab:cyclic_rpe_ablation}, the Cyclic RPE captures local geometric information about cyclic peptides more effectively.
+Furthermore, different types of RPE distinguish linear and cyclic chains naturally.

 \textbf{Necessity of Physics-Aware Optimization.} Figure~\ref{fig:fig5} provides a deep dive into the role of Stage-3.
 An intriguing finding is that the raw MuCO output (w/o Opt) is dominated by random coils (Helix $\approx 0\%$), representing a poorly regulated but topologically valid potential well.
 Stage-3 acts as a potent folding driver, condensing these coils into well-defined helices and sheets.
+In contrast, HighFold2 shows minimal change after optimization, suggesting that its predictions are rigid and trapped in high-energy local minima.

+\textbf{Generative Initialization vs. Random Seeding.} To determine whether the biologically relevant structures emerge entirely from the CHARMM36 optimization (Stage-3) or are genuinely guided by our generative models (Stages 1 and 2), we conduct a control experiment using random coordinate initialization followed by CHARMM36 minimization on CPSea-PDB (20 independent trials).
+As shown in Table \ref{tab:random_init}, random initialization fails to generate valid secondary structures during relaxation ($\Delta$SS $< 0$).
+In contrast, MuCO provides meaningful conformational guidance, achieving a high secondary structure gain ($\Delta$SS $= 0.2759$).
+This confirms that the force field can only recover native-like motifs when seeded with high-quality initial conformations generated by Stages 1 and 2.

-In contrast, HighFold2 shows minimal change after optimization, suggesting that its predictions are rigid and trapped in high-energy local minima. \textit{This result reveals that MuCO's generative stages effectively seed the correct potential well, allowing physics-based optimization to efficiently descend into low-energy states corresponding to valid conformations.}
+The results of Figure~\ref{fig:fig5} and Table~\ref{tab:random_init} reveal that \textit{MuCO's generative stages effectively seed the correct potential well, allowing physics-based optimization to efficiently descend into low-energy states corresponding to valid conformations.}